Advertisement

 6 steps to take after a breast cancer diagnosis

-Aside from skin cancer, breast cancer is the most commonly diagnosed cancer among American women.
+Invasive breast cancer is the most commonly diagnosed cancer among women in the United States.
 Perhaps you know someone who was recently diagnosed, or perhaps you’ve been diagnosed yourself.

-Being told that you have breast cancer is undeniably a shock to the system, giving rise to a range of emotions and questions about what to do next.
-Here, Delia Gauqueta, MD, an oncologist at Holy Cross Hospital in Fort Lauderdale, Florida, offers advice based on her years of experience treating breast cancer patients and walking them through the unchartered waters of a diagnosis.
+Being told that you have breast cancer can be a shock to the system, giving rise to a range of emotions and questions about what to do next.
+Here are tips to help you keep moving forward.

 Process the information

-According to Dr. Guaqueta, the first and most important thing a woman can do after a diagnosis of breast cancer is take time to breathe and process the information.
-Guaqueta says that women tend to either completely ignore the fact that they have breast cancer or immediately want to run into treatment.
+The first and most important thing a person can do after a diagnosis of breast cancer is take time to breathe and process the information, says Delia Gauqueta, MD, an oncologist in Hollywood, Florida.
+Dr. Guaqueta says that many women she treats tend to close their eyes to their diagnosis or immediately want to start treatment.
 But deciding on a course of action takes time and consideration.

 “It’s important that the person first understand that she is now a cancer patient and that her life will change,” Guaqueta says.
 And while it may be tempting to not think about it, “the sooner you give yourself the time to accept the fact that you have cancer, the sooner we can start helping you.”